 Schools have a legal responsibility to provide a safe environment for students.
 However, in most cases, whether parents of an injured child harmed by another student can pursue compensation from the school or a school worker depends on whether it happened at a public school or a private school.

 South Carolina public schools and public school employees are generally protected from liability, even when there was negligence.
-This is because public schools are considered governmental bodies, and state laws protect the government from being sued in most circumstances except for gross negligence.
-That doesn’t mean you can never sue a public school, but it does make it harder.
+This is because public schools are considered governmental bodies, and state laws usually protect the government from being sued in most circumstances except for gross negligence when the harm done could easily be foreseen.

 Examples of when a school might be held liable for failing to prevent a student from harming another student include: